Census Dots

 Native American/Other

-Of the 955 places in Florida, St. Lucie Village is the 831st most populous.
+St. Lucie Village is ranked the 826th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Lucie Village was ranked the 831st most populous place in the 2020 Census.

 St. Lucie Village's White Population